-Development of Comics Learning Media for Buy and Sale Practices on Social Aritmetic Materials Class Vii Mtsn 2 Mojokerto
+Development of Comics Learning Media for Buy and Sale Practices on Social Aritmetic Materials Class VII MTsN 2 Mojokerto

 Husnuz Zaimah

-zaimah335@gmail.com

 Mathematics teacher of MTsN 2 Mojokerto, East Java

+Abstract

-hAbstract: Social Arithmetic discusses buying and selling material.
-To achieve the description of the practice of buying and selling can be easily understood by students through the use of comic media.
-The purpose of this research is to develop learning media in the form of comics about buying and selling practices on MTsN 2 Mojokerto Social Arithmetic material.
-The development procedure was adapted from the theory developed by Borg & Gall (1983) through 9 stages, namely (1) conducting research and information gathering, (2) conducting planning, (3) developing initial product formats, (4) design validation, (5) ) revising design validation, (6) major field trials, (7) revising products, (8) conducting operational field tests, (9) conducting product effectiveness tests; (10) Revision of the final product.
-The results of the comic media analysis of learning buying and selling practices show the validation score of the material expert is 96% and the media expert is 93.6%.
-Trial of 17 students 82.30% and 34 students 92.31%.
-From the effectiveness test the average value of the control class is 48.5 while the trial class is 76.91.
-T-test significance test showed 0.01.
-The data above shows that the learning comics media of buying and selling practices is said to be feasible to be used in the learning process of Social Arithmetic material
+The research was undertaken to give an overview of how development of comics learning media that is feasible and effective for mathematics teaching and learning process.
+This study was a developmental study adapting some stages from Borg and Gall.
+The stages namely 1) conducting research and information gathering, (2) conducting planning, (3) developing initial product formats, (4) design validation, (5) ) revising design validation, (6) major field trials, (7) revising products, (8) conducting operational field tests, (9) conducting product effectiveness tests; and (10) Revision of the final product.
+Based on validation results, the comics media for buy and sale practices on Social Arithmetic materials got 96% score from material experts and 93.6% from media experts.
+Based on the effectiveness test on students of class VII MTs N 2 Mojokerto, it has been shown that the experimental class scores got an average score of 76.91 while the control class gained 48.5.
+In addition, the results of the T-test 0.01 also lead to the conclusion that this comic media is feasible to be used as a learning media on the topic of Social Arithmetic.

-Keywords: development, comic media, buying and selling practices
+Keywords: development, comic media, buying and selling practices.

-Preliminary
+Introduction

 The formulation of mathematical discussion is not only by determining the relationship of patterns, shapes and assemblies as the target.
 The four goals are merely emphasizing that mathematics concerns abstract notions.
-Hudoyo (in mathematicsempires.wordpress.com, 2013) states that learning mathematics is a high mental activity.
+Hudoyo (2013) states that learning mathematics is a high mental activity.
 So in teaching mathematics the teacher must be able to provide a good explanation so that abstract mathematical concepts can be understood.

 From the above opinion it can be said that it takes the ability of a teacher to concretize mathematical concepts so that students more easily understand.
-Likewise Z.P Dienes (in Ruseffendi, 1992) argues that each concept or principle in mathematics which is presented in a concrete form will be well understood.
+Likewise Z.P Dienes (1992) argues that each concept or principle in mathematics which is presented in a concrete form will be well understood.
 This means that objects or objects in tangible form will play a very important role when manipulated properly in teaching mathematics.

-Assistance in any form that can function as a messenger in achieving goals according to Syaiful Bahri Djamarah referred to as the media.
+Assistance in any form that can function as a messenger in achieving goals according to Syaiful Bahri Djamarah (2002) referred to as the media.
 Whereas Gagne argues that media are various types of components in the student environment that can stimulate students to learn.

-The types of media divided generally can be divided into three, namely: visual media, audio media and audiovisual media.
+Generally, the types of media can be divided into: visual media, audio media and audiovisual media.
 Visual Media is media that can be seen, read and touched.
 This media relies on the sense of sight and touch.
-These types of media are very easy to get.
-Examples of media that are very many and easy to get and make yourself.
-Example: photo media, images, comics, sticky images, posters, magazines, books, miniatures, props and so on.
+These types of media are so many, very easy to get as well as to make by yourself.
+For instance, photo media, images, comics, sticky images, posters, magazines, books, miniatures, props are some kind of visual media.
+On the other side, Audio media is media that has sound.
+Example radio and music.
+An audiovisual media is media that has sound and picture elements such as LCD project, film projector,TV,computer,VCD player, virtual classroom, multimedia etc.